sandboxie-plus/sandboxie-docs/PlusContent/RamDiskSupport.md

 ## RAM Disk Support

-By seamlessly interfacing with the [ImDisk Driver](../PlusContent/imdisk.md), Sandboxie-plus introduces a transformative way to allocate a portion of your system RAM for dynamic RAM Disks.
+By seamlessly interfacing with the [ImDisk Driver](../PlusContent/imdisk.md), Sandboxie Plus introduces a transformative way to allocate a portion of your system RAM for dynamic RAM Disks.
 This mechanism revolutionizes the speed and efficiency of your sandboxes, while also conferring distinct privacy advantages.

 ## Performance Amplification